nostadt/nostadt/README.md

 ### 🔧 Technologies & Tools

 To simplify the maintenance this list is a mix of Tools, OS, Editors and whatnot I use in both my free time and daily business.
 Furthermore it is NOT intended to be complete.
-You're invited to [start a discussion](https://github.com/AMartinNo1/AMartinNo1/discussions) if you want to know more.
+You're invited to [start a discussion](https://github.com/AMartinNo1/AMartinNo1/discussions) when you want to know more.

 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=FCC624)
 ![](https://img.shields.io/badge/OS-macOS-informational?style=flat&logo=macOS&logoColor=white&color=000000)